stealthman22/100-days-of-code/r5-log.md

  Using the logical operators AND OR, we can create a special type of conditional called a SHORT CIRCUIT.  it simply means during a comparison, if the current value evaluates to be true, returns it immediately.
 For  OR once it meets a true value, it evaluates to true.
 For AND once a single value is false, the operation equates to false.

  ROunded up with the new Nullish Coalescing Operator.
 The NC Operator uses nullish values rather than falsy values.
 So if  a value of zero happens to be truth, it would evaluate it to true

+ ### Day 67 - 68 (29th - 30th Nov)

+ Learnt on the FOR OF loop it is a new way of looping over arrays,  it automatically loops over the element and on each iteration, it gives us access to the current array element.
+To get access to the index is a bit tricky, we must call the entries method on the array.
+Also learnt of "ENHANCED OBJECT LIREALS which makes it a bit easier to work with objects.
+ROunded up with the LOGICAL ASSIGNMENT OPERATOR; it provides a concise syntax for creating default values when with logical operators. (||= assigns a value to a variable if it is currently falsy
+ &&= assigns a value to a variable if it is currently truthy)

+## DAY 69 - 70 missed

+DAY 71 (3rd october)

+Learnt on OPTIONAL CHAINING; It can be used if we are not so sure a property exists on an object, if the property is absent it returns undefined rather than break out of the code.
+It also works with arrays to check if they are empty.
+It is often used together with the nullish COalesing operator